Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### Under which of the following circumstances could a company look at decommissioning its data center
+### Under which of the following circumstances could a company look at decommissioning its data center?

 - [ ] If they have their infrastructure hosted in a private cloud.
 - [x] If they have their infrastructure hosted in the public cloud.